 Database

-RAIL provide Postgres clusters that you can set up to provide database services for your application.
-These are provided by the CloudNativePG operator.
+RAIL has the ability to run Postgres clusters that you can set up to provide database services for your application.
+These are provided by the CloudNativePG operator managed by RAIL.

 Postgres clusters are by default created with a database called app and a corresponding user called app as well, but in order to connect to it we also need to provide a password for the user.
 The password is set up with a secret like this one: